fhidalgor/mutagenesis_visualization/docs/install.rst

 .. note::
     Skip this section if you pip installed the package.

-You may decide to download the jupyter notebook called ``mutagenesis_visualization.ipynb`` also found on GitHub, which contains the code used in this package, and do some modifications of your own.
-If you do so, there is an easy way to use that same notebook without having to convert it every time to a .py file.
-Download the folder ``jupyter_notebooks`` and place your current notebook in that folder.
-The run the command shown below.
-Should you go through this route, you will need to manually install the required :ref:`dependencies`.
+You may decide to download the GitHub repository, do some modifications of your own.
+If you do so, there is an easy way to import notebooks without having to convert it every time to a .py file.
+The script ``import_notebook`` does the trick:

 .. code:: ipython3

-    import Import_notebook
+    import import_notebook
-    import mutagenesis_visualization as mut
+    import notebook_of_your_choice

 Dependencies
 ==============